• HOME

 To be prepared for whatever unexpected scenario might come up, you should always have a backup plan ready to cope with the situation.
 Make sure to charge all your devices, bring extra cords, and copy your playlist to multiple devices too.

 Since you are doing this on your own, speak to your venue coordinator about what options you have if you have unfortunately run into problems.
-They might have their own playlist or have a DJ or musician on their speed dial that can come and save the day.
+They might have their own playlist or have a DJ or musician on their speed dial who can come and save the day.

 8. Do a trial run (this is one of the crucial tips to follow on how to DJ your own wedding!)

 We can’t stress the importance of this enough.
-Test and re-test the playlist, equipment, and rerun all your playlists at the wedding venue at least twice before the actual event.
+Test and re-test the playlist, and equipment, and rerun all your playlists at the wedding venue at least twice before the actual event.
 Don’t leave anything to chance, and definitely do not rely on the internet.
 Make sure you have all playlists downloaded and saved on a separate laptop/iPod.

 Make sure you check and try out every instrument and equipment.
 Check the cords properly.
 Plan everything according to the wedding timeline and events of your wedding.
 You can call some of your friends and do a little rehearsal with them.
 Play a variety of songs so that everyone gets entertained.